plana93/From-PhD-to-ML-Interviews-With-Python/Python_Interview_Preparation/README.md

 <details>
 <summary><strong> Details </strong></summary>

-Here are some popular platforms where you can practice coding challenges:
+:white_check_mark: Here are some popular platforms where you can practice coding challenges:

 - **[LeetCode](https://leetcode.com):** Offers a vast collection of coding challenges categorized by difficulty and topic.
 It's widely used for technical interview preparation.